NVIDIA/cuDecomp/docs/autotuning.rst

     options%autotune_transpose_backend = .true.

-The :code:`transpose_use_inplace_buffers` entry is a boolean flag that controls whether the transpose communication during autotuning is performed in-place or out-of-place.
+The :code:`transpose_use_inplace_buffers` entry is an array of boolean flags that controls whether the transpose communication during autotuning is performed in-place or out-of-place, on a per operation basis.
 This choice can impact transpose performance due to some optimized paths that skip intermediate local operations in some situations, depending on the input/output buffer locations.